SimonScholz/simonscholz.github.io/content/tutorials/commercetools-api-java-sdk-kotlin/index.md

 }
 ```

-Using `valueToTree` to obtain a `JsonNode` instance and pass the `JsonNode` instance to the `CustomObjectDraftBuilder` as value.
+1. Serialize the data model as `JsonNode`
+2. Specify a container name
+3. Specify a dedicated key for this particular custom object by also adding the `customerId`
+4. Set the `JsonNode` as value
+5. Return the actual id of the custom object, which will later be used for the reference in the `customer_status_history` custom `Reference` field, which was specified for customers in Terraform.

-Please note that using a `JsonNode` instance is mandatory, because simply sending a json string would turn cause the string to be escaped.
+Please note that using a `JsonNode` instance is mandatory, because simply sending a json string would cause the string to be escaped.

 ### Relate the custom object

-Now that we created a custom object containing a json representation of `CustomerStatusHistoryEntry` objects, we´d want to relate it to the `Reference` of the `customer_status_history` custom field, which was defined earlier.
+Now that we created a custom object containing a json representation of `CustomerStatusHistoryEntry` objects, we´d want to relate it to the `Reference` of the `customer_status_history` custom field, which was defined earlier via Terraform.

 Therefore the `addStatusHistoryReferenceToCustomer` function is added to the `CommercetoolsCustomerAdapter`.